art-programmer/ComputerVisionPapers/README.md

 1. Inner product layer at the end.
 2. Classify possible disparities.

+### Learning Correspondence from the Cycle-consistency of Time
+1. Find the most similar patch forward and backward.

 ## 3D correspondences
 ### PPFNet: Global Context Aware Local Features for Robust 3D Point Matching